frederic-perez/AmE-dictionary/data/dictionary.md

 __write__ _v_ :mute:[~~w~~rite]
 __write-in votes__
 __write-up__ _n_ :three::hammer:
-__writhe__ _v_ :nine: /RYTHE/ (writhed, writhing) Writhe means “to twist.”
+__writhe__ _v_ :nine::m: /RYTHE/ /raɪð/ Writhe means “to twist.”
 The word is often used when the body or a bodily part is twisting, and especially when it is twisting in pain. _After suffering an injury during the game, he lay on the football field, writhing in pain._ _Dirt flies as 2,500 pounds writhing animal charge across the arena._ _Like writhing red fire._ _The river came alive, writhing._ _Joe writhed in terrible pain._
+__writhing__ _n_ :two: A twisting struggle.
 __writs__ _n_
 __wrong<sup>1</sup>__ _adj_ :mute:[~~w~~rong]
 __wrong<sup>2</sup>__ _adv_ :mute:[~~w~~rong]